BILL-CHEPTOYEK/BILL-CHEPTOYEK/README.md

 ## 🚀 About Me

 I'm **Cheptoyek Bill**, a passionate Software Engineer dedicated to building scalable, user-focused solutions that address Africa’s unique challenges.
-I thrive at the intersection of technology, innovation, and impact developing systems that combine AI, blockchain, and modern web technologies.

 🎓 **Education**
 Bachelor of Science in Software Engineering — Makerere University